Alan Gell: Aftermath

 Gell struggled in his life after having been in prison for several years.
 He went to community college but dropped out.
 He became an anti-death penalty activist, speaking out about this cause.
-He had messy relationships.
+The years following his release were marked with a number of problematic relationships and subsequent legal consequences.

 In April 2006, Gell was charged with the statutory rape of a former girlfriend (who was 15 years old when she got pregnant by him) and possession of cocaine.
 He pleaded guilty and was sentenced to five years in prison.
 Gell apologized to the judge and to Harris and her mother.
 He committed to helping raise the son he had with Harris.
 The former girlfriend, Olivia Harris, age 17 at the time of Gell's trial, said, "It was consensual, it was a relationship, and I was two months from being 16 [the age of sexual consent for a young woman in North Carolina] when I got pregnant.
 I think it's bullcrap.
 The only reason they're doing it is for all these things that happened years ago."

 The Gell appeals, second trial, and 2004 acquittal for the Jenkins murder, attracted media attention across the state and nationally.
 Such prosecutorial misconduct of suppressing exculpatory evidence as took place in the 1995 Gell trial had been ruled unconstitutional by the US Supreme Court in Brady v.
 Maryland (1963).
 The North Carolina legislature strengthened its protection of defendants by passing a law that requires prosecutors in all felony cases to "share their entire file with defendants, a change designed to prevent the misconduct that put Gell on death row."

 Gell's attorneys filed a civil suit against the state for wrongful conviction and imprisonment.
 In 2009 the state and the SBI insurers settled with Gell, paying him $3.9 million.

 After his release in 2011, Gell developed a relationship with a former friend.
 He and Angel Wilson married in February 2015, combining their families.
 She is an accountant with a college degree and has full custody of her four children from a previous marriage.